Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

     <img width="32%" alt="Custom Keychain" src="assets/Param.png">
 </div>

-However, it did not work at the first instant as the base thickness was limited and the CG was going outside the stability criteria, I hence had to change the angle of the phone to make it more stable.
+When I first tried to make my phone stand, I ran into a problem.
+The base I designed wasn't thick enough, which meant the center of gravity (CG) of my phone was outside the area that would keep it stable.
+This is because the CG is really important for keeping things from tipping over.
+If the CG is too far outside the base, the object will fall.

+To fix this, I had to think creatively.
+I decided to change the angle of how the phone sits on the stand.
+By adjusting the angle, I was able to bring the CG back inside the stable area.
+This made the whole stand much more stable, even with a thinner base.
+It was a good lesson for me in how small changes in design can make a big difference in how well something works.
+I learned that when designing things like phone stands, it's not just about how it looks, but also about understanding basic physics principles like center of gravity and stability.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="32%" alt="Custom Keychain" src="assets/Sizedifference.png">